Kyuu-Ji/htb-write-up/brainfuck/write-up-brainfuck.md

 ## Checking SMTP (Port 25)

 We can use any mail client to connect to the mail server _brainfuck.htb_ with the gathered credentials.
 After configuring the mail client we can see the inbox of _Orestis_ and he has two emails.
-One from _root@brainfuck.htb_ is very interesting because there are credentials for a secret forum:
+The mail from _root@brainfuck.htb_ is very interesting because there are credentials for a secret forum:

 ![WordPress Admin page](https://kyuu-ji.github.io/htb-write-up/brainfuck/brainfuck_mails.png)